Highly Available cross-premises and VNet-to-VNet connectivity

 Dual-redundancy: active-active VPN gateways for both Azure and on-premises networks

-The most reliable option is to combine the active-active gateways on both your network and Azure, as shown in the diagram below.
+The most reliable option is to combine the active-active gateways on both your network and Azure, as shown in the following diagram.

 Here you create and set up the Azure VPN gateway in an active-active configuration, and create two local network gateways and two connections for your two on-premises VPN devices as described above.
 The result is a full mesh connectivity of 4 IPsec tunnels between your Azure virtual network and your on-premises network.

-All gateways and tunnels are active from the Azure side, so the traffic will be spread among all 4 tunnels simultaneously, although each TCP or UDP flow will again follow the same tunnel or path from the Azure side.
+All gateways and tunnels are active from the Azure side, so the traffic is spread among all 4 tunnels simultaneously, although each TCP or UDP flow will again follow the same tunnel or path from the Azure side.
 Even though by spreading the traffic, you may see slightly better throughput over the IPsec tunnels, the primary goal of this configuration is for high availability.
-And due to the statistical nature of the spreading, it is difficult to provide the measurement on how different application traffic conditions will affect the aggregate throughput.
+And due to the statistical nature of the spreading, it's difficult to provide the measurement on how different application traffic conditions will affect the aggregate throughput.

-This topology will require two local network gateways and two connections to support the pair of on-premises VPN devices, and BGP is required to allow the two connections to the same on-premises network.
+This topology requires two local network gateways and two connections to support the pair of on-premises VPN devices, and BGP is required to allow the two connections to the same on-premises network.
 These requirements are the same as the above.

 Highly Available VNet-to-VNet

 The same active-active configuration can also apply to Azure VNet-to-VNet connections.
-You can create active-active VPN gateways for both virtual networks, and connect them together to form the same full mesh connectivity of 4 tunnels between the two VNets, as shown in the diagram below:
+You can create active-active VPN gateways for both virtual networks, and connect them together to form the same full mesh connectivity of 4 tunnels between the two VNets, as shown in the following diagram:

 This ensures there are always a pair of tunnels between the two virtual networks for any planned maintenance events, providing even better availability.
 Even though the same topology for cross-premises connectivity requires two connections, the VNet-to-VNet topology shown above will need only one connection for each gateway.
 Additionally, BGP is optional unless transit routing over the VNet-to-VNet connection is required.